Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 3. Select `+ Add column` and select `RANGE_AVG_1MIN` and set Aggregation to `Max`.
 4. Select `+ Add column` and select `ROW_AVG_1MIN` and set Aggregation to `Max`.

+**The chart shows variances between the RANGE BETWEEN and ROWS BETWEEN occuring after the first minute**.

 <img src="assets/analysis_chart_rangerow_1min.png" />

 **Range Between - 5 MIN Rolling Average and Sum**: Let's expand on RANGE BETWEEN and create a rolling AVG and SUM for the time **INTERVAL** five minutes preceding, inclusive of the current row.